civicrm/civicrm-user-guide/docs/email/set-up.md

 For this to work, first make sure that you have put a tick on the desired **Enable Double Opt-in** options in **Administer > Administration Console > CiviMail Component Settings**.

-After people subscribe to mailing list groups-via the subscribe link or a profile-CiviCRM will automatically send them an email asking them to confirm their subscription.
+After people subscribe to mailing list groups &mdash; via the subscribe link or a profile &mdash; CiviCRM will automatically send them an email asking them to confirm their subscription.
 Until they click the confirmation link in the email, their contact information will appear in CiviCRM with their group subscription set to Pending.
 When they confirm, CiviCRM will